Significance and Use

 1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.

 1.8 This guide offers an organized collection of information or series of options and does not recommend a specific course of action.
-This document cannot replace education and experience and should be used in conjunction with professional judgement.
+This document cannot replace education and experience and should be used in conjunction with professional judgment.
 The word “Standard” in the title of this document means that the document has been approved through the ASTM consensus process.

-The documents listed below are referenced within the subject standard but are not provided as part of the standard.
+2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 ASTM Standards